For students interested in undertaking a Work Integrated Learning placement in their final semester, there are three common types of placements;

 There are a number of ways that students can be placed with an industry host, but the preferred approach (in order of preference) is a follows;

 - Apply for and receive a paid industry scholarship.
 Early in your course get a feel for which types of organisations offer scholarships, the types of roles associated with scholarships and the criteria for applying.
-Once you successfully receive a scholarship that meets WIL requirements, contact your WIL coordinator and course coordinator for enrolment advice.
+Once you successfully receive a scholarship that meets WIL requirements, contact your WIL coordinator for advice on the processes that need to be completed before your placement commences.

 - Arrange your own placement.
 More often than not the best outcomes we are seeing is when students get out into the industry community nice and early and start engaging with industry professionals.
 Join professional associations, go to their events, meet people, introduce yourself and inform people about what you are doing and what your strengths are.
 Contact companies directly, or try professional networks such as LinkedIn.
 Explain in broad terms what the WIL program involves, and that you are seeking to undertake an industry placement in your final semester.
 If they seem interested, then you can put them in touch with the WIL coordinator(s) for the school, who will explain the processes and expectations of a WIL host and the benefits of hosting a WIL student.
 If the organisation agrees to be a host, all parties sign off on the required documentation, set a start date and away you go.
 The best part about making industry contacts and driving your own placement is that you do not need to compete with other students for that placement, it is your placement, locked in ahead of time.
 It also demonstrates to potential employers that you have initiative, confidence and communication skills.

-- Ask the school to arrange your placement.
+- Ask the school to assist you with arranging a placement.
 The school has an ever growing number of industry partners eager and willing to take WIL students in unpaid 12 week placements.
-In most cases the school will introduce a student to a particular industry partner, at which point either a formal interview or an informal chat will finalise the placement.
+In most cases the WIL Coordinator will introduce a student to a particular industry partner, at which point either a formal interview or an informal chat will finalise the placement.
 On some occasions a student may end up doing a placement within ECU, such as in the school, in a department of ECU or working within another school, always within a discipline specific role.
 Ultimately, flexibility is the key to a successful placement process, as any organisation to which students are sent is due to that organisation demonstrating solid student development outcomes.
+The earlier that a student starts speaking with their WIL Coordinator, the better the outcome.

 Will I Get a Job?